Queerick Infant Swing Recall | 2025 Latest Updates

 C.L.
 Mike Schmidt Published by C.L.
 Mike Schmidt

-If your child suffered suffocation, positional asphyxia, or other serious injuries after using a Queerick Infant Swing, you may be entitled to pursue compensation through a product liability lawsuit.
+If your child suffered suffocation, positional asphyxia, or other serious injuries after using a Queerick Infant Swing, you may be entitled to pursue compensation through a product liability claim.

 At Schmidt & Clark, LLP, we are dedicated to helping families who have suffered due to unsafe infant products.
 Our experienced legal team is here to guide you through the process and fight for the compensation you deserve.